ADA-GWU/a3-digital-image-pre-processing-aghayevagha/README.md

 ## 🏆 Best Result

 ###  Conservative Smoothing
-_If you take a look at the image differences, you’ll only see small dots — meaning that this method only removed the noise while keeping structure._
+_If you take a look at the image differences, you’ll only see small dots — meaning that this method only removed the noise while keeping structure.
+However, there are some dots that haven't been removed by conservative filter, there are two obvious noise on right bottom_
 <p>
   <img src="task1_plot_outputs/plot_image6_conservative.jpeg" width="700">
 </p>

 ### Aghax Kernel Method
-_This method works by counting black pixels inside a square; if below a threshold, it removes them as noise._
+_This method works by counting black pixels inside a square; if below a threshold, it removes them as noise.
+My method even outperforms the Conservative smoothing method.
+Its complexity is O(w*h*k²), where w represents the image width and h is the height, and k is the side of square that is checked for each pixel_

 <p>
   <img src="task1_plot_outputs/plot_image1_aghax.jpeg" width="700">